Charlie Blackmon Player Props: Rockies vs. Mets

 Charlie Blackmon At The Plate

-- Blackmon is batting .268 with seven doubles, three home runs and 14 walks.
+- Blackmon is hitting .261 with seven doubles, three home runs and 15 walks.

-- He ranks 72nd in batting average, 41st in on base percentage, and 95th in slugging among the qualified hitters in MLB.
+- Among qualifying hitters in MLB, he ranks 82nd in batting average, 45th in on-base percentage, and 100th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.